TonyQi25/AlgoHealth/README.md

 ## **View and View Model Code:**

-View and view models for the food logging and Daily Value recommendations use cases have been written.
+- View and view models for the food logging and Daily Value recommendations use cases have been written.
+  Branch: erinrui.chen+ms.rework.

 ## **In-Memory Data Access Objects:**

-Some code has been factored out into an in-memory data access object for the food logging use case.
+- Some code has been factored out into an in-memory data access object for the food logging use case.
   The class is not yet in use.
+Branch: erinrui.chen+ms.rework.

 ## **Appbuilder:**

-Appbuilder has been written and is at current connected to code related to the Daily Value recommendations and food logging use cases.
+- Appbuilder has been written and is at current connected to code related to the Daily Value recommendations and food logging use cases.Branch: erinrui.chen+ms.rework.

 ## **Interactor Unit Tests:**

-A test for the Daily Value use case interactor has been written.
+- A test for the Daily Value use case interactor has been written.
+Branch: erinrui.chen+ms.rework.